Lexicon

 AORIGINAL

-The formal requirement that claims carry typed evidence rather than arriving bare.
-In the notation of the Proofs companion, a provenance judgement takes the form Γ ⊢ π : Π(p), meaning that witness π attests that claim p holds under context Γ. The judgement tethers every assertion to its evidential basis, enabling downstream systems to detect conflicts (two witnesses that disagree), assess standing (which witness class was invoked), and trace responsibility (who asserted what on the basis of what evidence).
-The provenance judgement is the formal analogue of what the medieval notary performed: not vouching for truth but recording what evidence was presented, under what conditions, by whom.
+Claims must carry typed evidence, not arrive bare.
+A provenance judgement takes the form Γ ⊢ π : Π(p), meaning that witness π attests that claim p holds under context Γ. The judgement tethers every assertion to its evidential basis, enabling downstream systems to detect conflicts (two witnesses that disagree), assess standing (which witness class was invoked), and trace responsibility (who asserted what on the basis of what evidence).
+This is the formal analogue of what the medieval notary performed: not vouching for truth but recording what evidence was presented, under what conditions, by whom.

 Q